Can You Get a Tint Exemption for Keratoconus in Virginia?

 Complete the Online Application

-Fill out our simple form with your personal information and details about your Keratoconus diagnosis.
+Submit your personal information and upload your existing medical documentation confirming your Keratoconus diagnosis.
 This takes about 5 minutes.

-A licensed Virginia physician reviews your application and Keratoconus documentation within 24 hours.
+A licensed Virginia physician reviews your Keratoconus documentation against state exemption requirements within 24 hours.

 Receive Your Exemption